Abudi7/imp-status/readme.md

 5. Create the database schema using the php bin/console doctrine:schema:create command.

 ## Usage
-To use the application, follow these steps:
+To use the application, follow the steps below:

 1. Start the web server using the symfony server:start command.
 2. Open a web browser and navigate to http://localhost:8000/.